openjdk/panama-foreign/doc/panama_memaccess.md

 ### Unsafe segments

 The FFM API provides basic safety guarantees for all memory segments created using the API.
 More specifically, a memory dereference operation should either succeed, or result in a runtime exception — but, crucially, should never result in a VM crash, or, more subtly, in memory corruption occurring *outside* the region of memory associated with a memory segment.
-This is indeed the case, as all memory segments feature immutable *spatial bounds*, and, as we have seen, are associated with a segment scope which make sure that segments cannot be dereferenced after their backing region of memory have been deallocated.
+This is indeed the case, as all memory segments feature immutable *spatial bounds*, and, as we have seen, are associated with a segment scope which make sure that segments cannot be dereferenced after their backing regions of memory have been deallocated.

 That said, it is sometimes necessary to create a segment out of an existing memory source, which might be managed by native code.
 This is the case, for instance, if we want to create a segment out of a memory region managed by a *custom allocator*.